|

 In 2006, researchers at the University of New Mexico surveyed NCAA male athletes in various sports and found the following average body fat percentages:

-The November 2006 issue of Runner's World magazine contained a detailed comparison between legendary cyclist Lance Armstrong and current marathon world-record holder Paul Tergat.
-Tergat had 4% body fat, while Armstrong's was 8%.
+The November 2006 issue of Runner's World magazine contained a detailed comparison between cyclist Lance Armstrong and then-current marathon world-record holder Paul Tergat.
+Armstrong's body fat was 8% and Tergat's was 4%.

 Measuring Body Fat